 This is my review of Jackson Galaxy’s book Total Cat Mojo.
 I admire the man.
 He has a very profound understanding of cat behavior through years of problem solving for clients.
-He has even developed his own language to describe and explain it.
+He has even developed his own idiosyncratic language to describe and explain it.
 That’s the first problem, I think.
 His language is interesting but it is perhaps unwise to use language which gets in the way of clarity.

-However, the book has a problem.
+The book has another problem.
 I have a feeling that he discussed with his collaborators the concept behind the book and was drawn away from his personal preferences.
 There are a myriad ways to explain cat behavior and how to look after a domestic cat in a book and I think he chose the wrong way – for him.

 The book should have been about half the length and it should have been written exclusively by Galaxy.
 I think he could have cut out some of the Galaxy cat language.
 It should have been more straightforward and less technical while retaining the nuances and depth of information.
 It is about explaining with clarity.
-And the history of domestic cats and other ancillary information could have been left out.
+And the history of domestic cats and other ancillary information could (should) have been left out.
 It is out of place.
 It was an attempt to make the book more of a manual but that is not Galaxy’s style.

 I don’t think working with Mikel Delgado PhD improved the book.
 Actually, it made it worse.
 This is not to criticise Mikel Delgado PhD who clearly is very wise and knowledgeable.
-I just think the extra bits in the book don’t add but detract from the book.
-It is a classic case of less would have been more.
+I just think the extra bits detract from the book; less would have been more.

-The kind of book I think he should have written would have been about 100 pages and along the lines of Dr Desmond Morris’s Catwatching The Essential Guide To Feline Behavior which is probably the best book on cat behavior ever written despite being published 33 years ago.
+The kind of book I think he should have written would have been about 150 pages in length and more along the lines of Dr Desmond Morris’s Catwatching The Essential Guide To Feline Behavior which is probably the best book on cat behavior ever written despite being published 36 years ago (at 2023).

 I use the book as a reference sometimes but I am reluctant to open it for the above reasons.
 Although it is nice to know what Jackson thinks on cat behavior and problem solving.
-It could be more of a reference book with a better index in order to better serve concerned cat owners.

 These are my personal thoughts.